Skip to content

 Goalkeeper Equipment

 The floorball goalkeeper plays without a stick, using their entire body to make saves — hands, feet, chest, and legs.
 Goalkeeper equipment includes a padded jersey and pants (with integrated knee, hip, and chest padding), a helmet with a face cage (mandatory at all competitive levels), padded gloves, and a throat protector.
-Unlike ice hockey goalkeepers, floorball goalkeepers do not wear leg pads or blockers — the sport's rules and the lighter ball allow for a more athletic, reaction-based style.
+Unlike ice hockey goalkeepers, floorball goalkeepers do not wear leg pads or blockers.
+The sport's rules and the lighter ball allow for a more athletic, reaction-based style.
 Leading goalkeeper equipment brands include Unihoc, Zone, Salming, Oxdog, and Fat Pipe.

 Court Barriers (Rink Boards)